YottaDB/YDBDoc/MessageRecovery/errors.rst

 FILEEXISTS, File xxxx already exists

 MUPIP Error: This indicates that MUPIP discovered a file with the filename xxxx already existing, and did not overwrite it while executing the specified command(s).
+In many cases, this is an expected outcome when the action has an explicit or implicit target of multiple database files which may be in differing states.

 Action: Rename the already existing file xxxx and reissue the MUPIP command(s), or modify the MUPIP command to name (explicitly/implicitly) a file different from xxxx.
-If this error is from a MUPIP SET -JOURNAL command after switching to a new version of YottaDB (i.e. the current journal file is known to have been created by a prior version of YottaDB) specifying -NOPREVJNLFILE in the MUPIP SET -JOURNAL command will avoid this error.
+If you encountered this error with MUPIP BACKUP, use the -REPLACE qualifier if you want to replace the existing backup files.

 ---------------------
 FILEIDGBLSEC